sagemath/sage-combinat-widgets/README.rst

     $ sage -pip install --upgrade --no-index -v .

 NB: For this to work, you need a recent `nodejs` installation.

+For use on Jupyterlab, you might also need to install `@jupyter-widgets/jupyterlab-manager`:

+    $ jupyter labextension @jupyter-widgets/jupyterlab-manager

 Usage
 -----